90-year-old grandmother gets 1st dose of Pfizer vaccine as U.K. declares COVID "V-Day"

 "It's the best early birthday present I could wish for because it means I can finally look forward to spending time with my family and friends in the New Year after being on my own for most of the year," she said.

-The first 800,000 doses are going to people over 80 who are either hospitalized or already have outpatient appointments scheduled, along with nursing home workers.
-Others will have to wait their turn.
+The first 800,000 doses of the Pfizer vaccine in the U.K. are going to people over 80 who are either hospitalized or already have outpatient appointments scheduled, along with nursing home workers.
+Others will have to wait their turn, but all vaccinations will be provided free of charge via Britain's National Health Service.

 Among those older Britons scheduled to get vaccinated is Hari Shukla, of Newcastle.